 Click any empty space on the calendar to create a new shift at the selected time.
 This shift is associated with your time zone in xMatters (for example, if your time zone is '(UTC-0800) US/Pacific', that's also the time zone of the shift).

 From here you can configure shift options such as the start time and duration, recurrence pattern, and shift membership.
 For more information about configuring these values, see Schedule shifts.

-For groups with shifts created by users in multiple time zones, you might need to deal with the issue that Daylight Saving Time starts and ends on different dates around the world (or some places have no DST at all). xMatters automatically identifies when shifts might result in DST conflicts, and displays a message to let you know so you can plan ahead:
+For groups with shifts created by users in multiple time zones, you might need to deal with the issue that Daylight Saving Time starts and ends on different dates around the world (or some places have no DST at all). xMatters automatically identifies when shifts might result in DST conflicts, and displays a message 30 days before the start of the conflict so you can plan ahead: